Tools Support

 Europe's manufacturing powerhouse and logistics hub.
-We manage imports through Hamburg, Bremerhaven with full German customs, and provide central European distribution.
+Our partner network manages imports through Hamburg, Bremerhaven with full German customs, and provides central European distribution.

 Germany is Europe's largest economy and manufacturing hub.
 The country is the primary gateway for goods destined to Central/Eastern Europe due to its rail and road infrastructure.
 Imports include machinery, raw materials, chemicals, electronics, and vehicles; exports focus on vehicles, machinery, pharmaceuticals, and precision instruments.
 German customs operates within EU NCTS system; clearance is efficient (1–2 days typical).
 Hamburg is Europe's 2nd largest container port; Bremerhaven is also major.
-Air freight through Frankfurt is world-class.
-We have strong presence in Germany with local distribution partners and maintain German customs broker licenses.
+Air freight through Frankfurt handles major European cargo volumes.
+Our partner network has strong presence in Germany with local distribution partners, and our licensed broker partners operate under German customs broker licenses.

 $995B (2023)